cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 4.1.6 =
+Changed the inner workings of the 'contains' rules for the shipping field.
+Whereas previously this rule replaced the entire string now it does a proper string replace only replacing the exact 'contains' part of the rule.
+Fixed a bug: previously saved filters and rules on shipping fields got deleted when configuration changes were made to the feed.
+This issue has been solved now.
+Changed the plugin's icon in the WP-admin menu to our Adtribes.io logo

+= 4.1.5 =
+Fixed a bug for Facebook CSV feeds where the identifier_exists field is not needed and caused some columns to contain the value "yes", always.
+This issue has been solved.

+= 4.1.4 =
+Added multiply rule feature for shipping prices
+Added product review information to the plugin, this however cannot be used for feeds yet Prepared the plugin for launch of the paid Elte features

+= 4.1.3 =
+Fixed a bug for the Zap.co.il template

+= 4.1.2 =
+Fixed a bug for the Zap.co.il template

+= 4.1.1 =
+Fixed a bug: rules and filters could not be deleted.
+This issue has been fixed.

+= 4.1.0 =
+Fixed another rules and filter display bug

+= 4.0.9 =
+Added a default feed template for the Israelian price comparison Zap.co.il

+= 4.0.8 =
+Fixed a rule displaying bug.
+The rule was actually working fine but it was not showing in the configuration page.

 = 4.0.7 =
 We have added WooCommerce Multilingual support, especially the currency switcher.
 WooCommerce Multilangual is an addition onto the popular WPML-plugin